api-platform/core/features/security/README.md

 ### Strong typing

-Strong typing is ensured by [our strong typing functional test suite](strong_typing.md) and [the unit tests of the `AbstractItemNormalizer` class](../../tests/Serializer/AbstractItemNormalizerTest.php).
+Strong typing is ensured by [our "strong typing" functional test suite](strong_typing.md) and [the unit tests of the `AbstractItemNormalizer` class](../../tests/Serializer/AbstractItemNormalizerTest.php).

-You might also be interested to see how extra attributes are ignored: [unknown_attributes.feature
+You might also be interested to see how extra attributes are ignored: [unknown_attributes.feature]

+### Validate incoming content-types

+Incoming content-types validation is ensured by [our "validate incoming content-types" functional test suite](validate_incoming_content-types.md) and [the unit tests of the `DeserializeListener` class](../../tests/EventListener/DeserializeListenerTest.php).

 To be continued.